10 ways to shop healthfully, not compulsively

 How can you make sure your shopping doesn’t get out of hand?
 Stay aware of your habits, and have a plan in place to dial back as needed.
 If you’re someone who struggles with overspending, follow these tips to shop healthfully during this retail-obsessed season and all year round.

 1. Understand what triggers your urge to shop

 Whether we realize it or not, most of us buy things due to emotions.
-In a 2020 report from the National Institute of Mental Health, 49% of survey respondents admitted to buying products they didn’t need because they thought it would make them happier, and about 43% said they liked to shop as a way to escape reality.2
+In a 2023 survey of more than one thousand Americans, 54% of respondents admitted to buying products just to feel happier, and about 50% said they liked to shop as a way to escape reality.2

 If you ignore the emotions that drive you to shop, they’ll continue to control your spending habits.
 Everyone is different, but common shopping triggers include feeling sad, inadequate, afraid, anxious, or bored.